 The first thing you will have to do is to reflect on who you are and be brutally honest with yourself, as it will only be a pain later if you are not.

-Personally, I’m a Millennial with a capital M. I need to be passionate about what I work with and not just look forward to the weekend coming around.
-I say “need”, because there’s no way I see myself spending five days a week at a place, where I’m not excited about my job.
+I’m a Millennial with a capital M. I need to be passionate about what I work with and not just look forward to the weekend coming around.
+I say “need,” because there’s no way I see myself spending five days a week at a place, where I’m not excited about my job.

-I like to work with people I care about – I will ask you how your weekend was or if your child is still sick with a cold and I will actually listen.
-I’m much more productive when I work with other people who are excited about their work and where we can have a shared interest in what we work with.
+I like to work with people I care about – I will ask you how your weekend was or if your child is still sick with a cold and I will listen.
+I’m much more productive when I work with other people who are excited about their work and where we can have a shared interest in what we work on.
 It makes it feel a lot more like a community going to work and that you get to work with people, who are equally as nerdy as yourself, and not just waiting for the clock to turn 5 pm and then rush out of the door.

 Where can I become the most valuable asset?

 The next thing I did after asking myself about who I was, was to figure out where I could learn the most and, in that sense, become the most valuable asset.
-Even though I had finished university, where I got a great foundation of academic knowledge, I now had to strive to get practical knowledge.
+Even though I had finished university, where I got a great foundation of academic knowledge, I now had to strive to gain practical knowledge.

 In this step, I also had to challenge my perception of myself, as sometimes it’s good to know that even though you prefer a certain thing, it could perhaps be beneficial to challenge yourself and learn to work in other environments than what is preferred.

-One month later we had the first version of our documentation and not just that we also had a strategy of how to maintain it.
+One month later, we had the first version of our documentation and not just that we also had a strategy of how to maintain it.

 What do I want to work with?

-You might have a very clear idea of what you want to work with based on previous experience or maybe you have no idea what direction to go in – and let’s be honest: sometimes it’s not completely in our control of what we get to work with, as you can’t expect to land the dream job straight out of university.
+You might have a very clear idea of what you want to work with based on previous experience or maybe you have no idea what direction to go in – and let’s be honest: sometimes it’s not entirely in our control of what we get to work with, as you can’t expect to land the dream job straight out of university.

-Chatbots can sound like a niche to some, but like any other software there’s a lot of different departments to maintain the product, so I also had to figure out where I would fit in.
+Chatbots can sound like a niche to some, but like any other software, there’s a lot of different departments to maintain the product, so I also had to figure out where I would fit in.
 In my case, I started in one department, Customer Success, and ended up in a completely different department, Product Development.
-Now, this is not possible in any kind of company but reflects that I work in a startup and reflects that I have an IT background.
+Now, this is not possible in any company but reflects that I work in a startup and reflects that I have an IT background.
 I could easily be a part of any of the two departments, but I am passionate about the development of the product and can add the most business value in product development, which is why I landed here.
-The change of department therefore partly goes back to who I am, as I am the most productive when I’m passionate about what I do.
+The change of department, therefore, partly goes back to who I am, as I am the most productive when I’m passionate about what I do.